dragonwasrobot/dragonwasrobot.github.io/_posts/2015-05-18-a-primer-on-the-coq-proof-assistant.md

 {% gist dragonwasrobot/6d530110a5413b073d22 nat_plus_notation.v %}

-While we will not go into that much detail about custom notation, know that it can be a very useful tool when we want to define our own [domain specific language](http://en.wikipedia.org/wiki/Domain-specific_language) to better describe a specific mathematical problem or space.
+While we will not go into that much detail about custom notation, know that it can be a useful tool when we want to define our own [domain specific language](http://en.wikipedia.org/wiki/Domain-specific_language) to better describe a specific mathematical problem or space.
 As a further example, Coq provides the convenient notation of